brownvc/decoupled-style-descriptors/README.md

 and can exploit any available reference samples (middle) to improve output quality.

 ## Code release coming soon!
 Please watch and star this repo to be notified : )
+*Our apologies for the delay; COVID-19 has caused some difficulties.*